Electric Vehicle Charging

 In this case, "unlawfully parking in an electric vehicle charging spot" means a) parking an internal combustion engine vehicle in the spot, b) parking an electric vehicle or plug-in hybrid in the spot and not utilizing the electric vehicle charger, and/or c) parking in a way that blocks or impedes other drivers from being able to utilize the electric vehicle charger.

 The consequences for violating this policy are the charging fees that are automated through the charger itself.
 Once an electric vehicle owner remains charging for longer than the three hour time limit, the charger will begin to charge the electric vehicle owner $3.25 per hour for the duration of time that the vehicle continues to charge.

-When a vehicle is blocking or impeding the use of an electric vehicle charger (definition above), Parking Services or University Police may issue a ticket to the vehicle owner for the amount of $40.00.
+When a vehicle is blocking or impeding the use of an electric vehicle charger (definition above), Parking Services, University Police, or garage management may issue a ticket to the vehicle owner for the amount of $40.00.